barrowclift/shelf/INSTALL.md

 * Clone the repository (`git clone git@github.com:barrowclift/shelf.git`)
 * In the cloned repo, `npm install`
+* If you don't already have `pm2` for node process management installed, do so with `npm install pm2 -g`
+* (Optional) Should you wish Shelf to automatically start on startup, see [this short guide](http://pm2.keymetrics.io/docs/usage/startup/) or execute `pm2 startup` to let `pm2` handle the settings for you.
 * Edit `server/config.json` with your Discogs information.
 To generate a Discogs token, navigate to [this link](https://www.discogs.com/settings/developers) and click the "Generate new token" button.
+* Edit `config.sh`, updating `ABSOLUTE_PATH_TO_SHELF` with the absolute path Shelf lives on in your system.
 * Finally, replace the About page placeholder with your own name and site.
 Be proud of your collection! :)

 To spin up Shelf, execute `./start.sh`.
 Be sure to check the `logs/` directory to see if there are any errors.